 You can’t improve what you can’t measure.
 Therefore, any testing tool should provide metrics and analytics to show you a high-level view of testing projects.
 A good performance testing tool will give you the data you need to make decisions and improve your product’s performance and overall quality.

 Top Performance Testing Tools:

-This performance testing tool works by generating traffic over a confined period of time to simulate a maximum load situation.
-A load can be generated from ten or more international locations and automated testing can be scheduled to run overnight.
+This performance testing tool works by generating traffic over a confined period of time to replicate a maximum load scenario.
+A load can be generated from ten or more international locations, and automated testing scheduled to run overnight.

 WebLOAD by RADVIEW

 Easy to use and powerful, WebLOAD from RADVIEW is capable of analyzing the demanding load variations of clients as co